 With a passenger who has a smartphone with internet access for directions, or a satnav, things are better but you need the directions as well, it is not unknown for the international border to cause issues with access.

 If you have to get your car from the French side, allow four hours absolute minimum (more at busy times) to return to the airport and keep the map and directions for the return journey as it is not easy to find.
 It’s not too bad going from the airport, but the return journey is much trickier and very counterintuitive.
-Make sure you have the phone number for the hire car company in case you need help.
-Here’s the map from the airport detailing the routes.
+Make sure you have the phone number for the hire car company in case you need help and get a map for the return journey from them.

 Car Hire in Chamonix